christianjtr/hubspot-event-scheduler/README.md

-# Hubspot test
+# HubSpot Event Scheduler Test

+In a nutshell, the goal is to send the correct payload data after we fetching/manipulating them (via an API reuqests).

 ### Comments

 This is just a test :)

-- Flavour: Javascript Vanilla.
+- **Flavour:** Javascript Vanilla.
+- **Environment:** NodeJS.

 ### Installation and running the project